clicepfl/moodle-scrapper/README.md

 # moodle-scrapper

-Downloading all the content from Moodle course page is tremendously long and boring.
-This script aims to automate the download of a Moodle page's available material.
+Downloading each PDF file from a Moodle page by hand is long and boring.
+This script aims to ease this task and allow to batch download each PDF on a moodle course page.

 ## History

-In order to archive material and be able to efficiently work for exams, it's useful to get all documents.
+In order to archive material and be able to efficiently work for exams, it's useful to get all the documents uploaded throughout a course semester.
 Moodle has "protections" to prevent batch downloads.
 This scripts aims to be a workaround the workaround :)

+## Who is this for

+This script was written for helping the people who are trying to download, once in the end of the semester, all the slides/exercices/corrections of weekly uploaded Moodle material.
+This is not a "one does all" tool, it's just a little helper for eventual bigger task (self revision session organisation, contributing to material archiving, ...)

 ## Usage